Natalie Cheetham

 Virtual

-In our sessions, you can expect a safe, nonjudgmental space where your grief is acknowledged and validated.
+In our sessions, you can expect a safe, nonjudgmental space where your feelings are acknowledged and validated.
 Together, we will explore practical tools to help manage overwhelming emotions and the challenges of daily life.
-I will support you in rebuilding a sense of connection, purpose, and stability while navigating the impact of grief on your relationships and life transitions.
+I will support you in rebuilding a sense of connection, purpose, and stability.
 My therapeutic approach is tailored to honor your unique grief experience, providing space for healing, growth, and resilience.

-My greatest strength as a grief therapist lies in the integration of my extensive clinical experience, dual expertise in medicine and mental health, and deep commitment to guiding individuals through the complexities of loss.
-This unique combination allows me to approach grief with both a compassionate understanding of emotional suffering and a comprehensive awareness of its physical and psychological impacts.
+My greatest strength as a therapist lies in the integration of my extensive clinical experience, dual expertise in medicine and mental health, and deep commitment to guiding individuals through the complexities of transitions.
+This unique combination allows me to approach your emotional health with both a compassionate understanding of emotional suffering and a comprehensive awareness of its physical and psychological impacts.

 About Natalie Cheetham